rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- When my productivity failed to hit the quota.
+- When I failed to deliver my work output within their expectations.
 There are **two options** to deal with it:
-  - Acquire at least **60% mastery** of the role beforehand and use the remaining percentage while on the job to keep up.
+  - Listen to their **constructive criticisms** carefully to improve next time what I can present.
-  - Create an **Artificial Intelligence** application to automatically perform some of my workloads where applicable.
+  - Coordinate with someone who is **smarter** than me professionally to gather some feedback for improvement.

 #### **Tell me about a time you demonstrated leadership skills.**